£30 off spring breaks with code SPRING30

 • Gas central heating with gas log-effect burner

-• Electric oven, gas hob, microwave, fridge/freezer, washing machine, dishwasher
+• Electric oven, gas hob, microwave, fridge with freezer compartment within fridge, washing machine, dishwasher

 • Smart TV, TV, WiFi, selection of books